wadmp/newdocs/docs/src/explanations/playbooks/README.md

 * Scheduled (Queued)

-it can be unscheduled and then goes back to Draft state.
+it can be unscheduled and then goes back to the Draft state.

 Once run, the playbook can be in one of these states: